GNOME/gjs/CONTRIBUTING.md

 there is currently a bug in the infrastructure that makes some of the jobs fail unnecessarily.

+!157 is an example of a small documentation bugfix in a merge request.

 That's all!

 ## How to contribute code ##